khatwaniNikhil/SystemDesign/API_Design.md

 ## Design your organization
 1. Conway's law
-Organizations which design systems are constrained to produce designs, which are copies of the communication structures of these organizations.
+Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.

 2. Basis no of teams work on a software system, there will tend to be separate software components.
 You can be intentional about how you build teams witin software engineering organization.